 A Pole is often uncertain as to the correct genitive form of cities like Dublin 'Dublin' and Göteborg 'Gothenburg'. [...]
 My informants were uncertain as to the correct genitive form of Tarnobrzeg 'Tarnobrzeg' which, according to the dictionaries, takes -a.
 (Kottum 1981:182f.)

-We add to this list the following masculine nouns, identified as defective in the genitive singular by our Polish informants, which clearly shows that neither -a nor -u is productive.
+We add to this list the following masculine nouns, identified as defective in the genitive singular by our informants.

-(8) drut 'wire'rower 'bike'
+(8) drut 'wire'